jeffreygroneberg/androidgoogleplacessearch/README.md

 # androidgoogleplacessearch - The easy way to search for Google Places nearby

 Remember!
-You have to pass a **location instance and your API Key** to the Google Places API to the GooglePlacesSearch instance.
+You have to pass a **location instance and your API Key** to the GooglePlacesSearch instance.
 The two sample methods below, show how you can interact with the GooglePlacesSearch API.
+Basically it is always the same:

+1. Build one or more filters that define what you are looking for.
+2. Pass the filters to the search methods
+3. Get all the places you where looking for

 =========================